 I had bootstrapped my company up until this point, but resources were starting to run low.
 Capital was tight back in 2002, but I was determined to find a way forward.

 Up until now, I thought all I needed to do was to build a great product, and everything else would take care of itself.
 Customers and investors would see the elegance of my solution, and the business model would take care of itself.

 After things didn’t pan out exactly that way, my focus shifted from just building out an awesome solution to building a working business model — aka finding paying customers.

 The difference between a hobby and a business is revenue.

 By this time, I had also moved away from stealth and had started blogging about my ideas on social networking, privacy, and decentralization.
 An entrepreneur in Norway found me through one of my blog posts.
 He ended up licensing our technology and became my first paying customer.

 You could say that was a lucky break, but there was more to it than that.
 Had I not shared my ideas, I wouldn’t have been featured on the front page of Sun Microsystems' product page, and I wouldn’t have been found at all.

 The amount of serendipity that will occur in your life, your Luck Surface Area, is directly proportional to the degree to which you do something you’re passionate about combined with the total number of people to whom this is effectively communicated.

 — Jason Roberts, “How to Increase Your Luck Surface Area”

-I then went on to launch a few more products that eventually turned the business cash flow positive.
-During this time, I went from specialist (coder) to generalist (designer, builder, and marketer).
+I then launched a few more products that eventually turned the business cash flow positive.
+During this time, I went from a specialist (coder) to a generalist (designer, builder, and marketer).